-GWC launches new chemical logistics centre in industrial area
+GWC Launches New Chemical Logistics Centre In Industrial Area

-(MENAFN- Gwclogistics) GWC ¬– Qatar’s premier logistics and supply chain solutions provider – has announced the inauguration of its latest logistics centres built specially for chemical storage and distribution centre located at Logistics Village Qatar in Doha Industrial Area.
+Doha, Qatar: GWC – Qatar's premier logistics and supply chain solutions provider – has announced the inauguration of its latest logistics centres built specially for chemical storage and distribution centre located at Logistics Village Qatar in Doha Industrial Area.

 The 16,000m2 facility, which has received certifications from Qatar Civil Defence Department (QCDD), the Ministry of Interior, and the Ministry of Environment & Climate Change, will cater for a host of clients in the manufacturing, contracting, automotive, and research and development industries, among others.
 The facility features both chemical and air-conditioned pallet storage, suitable for storing gases, flammable liquids, flammable solids, oxidising agents, toxic substances, corrosive substances, and dangerous goods.